mobile-devices/ruby-agents-sdk/docs/to_user/APIs_server_(ruby).md

 #### methods :

-Ruby methods of the String object : see the official Ruby documentation [on String](http://www.ruby-doc.org/core-1.9.3/String.html).
+Ruby methods of the String class: see [the official Ruby documentation on String](http://www.ruby-doc.org/core-1.9.3/String.html).

 #### example :